 - Add shelves, racks and pegboards to empty wall spaces.
 Store towels, utensils, clothes or whatever you need.

 Fired up to meet that small-space challenge?
-There's more information on home decoration on the next page.
+There's more information on home decoration below.